ietf-teep/architecture/draft-ietf-teep-architecture.md

 App, TA, and personalization data.

-[Note: discussion of format of this single binary, and who/what is responsible for splitting these things apart, and installing the client app into the REE, the TA into the TEE, and the personalization data into the TEE or TA.
+[Note: discussion of format of this single binary, and who/what is responsible for splitting these things apart, and installing the Untrusted Application into the REE, the TA into the TEE, and the personalization data into the TEE or TA.
 Obviously the decryption must be done by the TEE but this may not be supported by all TAs.]